Exploration noise for learning linear-quadratic mean field games: Introduction

 Within the mean field framework, there have been several recent contributions on reinforcement learning for models featuring a common noise.
-In \cite{CarmonaLauriereTanI}, the authors investigate the convergence of a policy gradient method for a discrete time linear quadratic mean field control problem (and not an MFG) with a common noise.
+In Carmona et al. \cite{CarmonaLauriereTanI}, the authors investigate the convergence of a policy gradient method for a discrete time linear quadratic mean field control problem (and not an MFG) with a common noise.
 In comparison with \eqref{eq:cost:intro}, the cost functional itself is quadratic with respect to the mean field interaction.
-The linear quadratic structure then allows to simplify the search for the optimal feedbacks, in the form of two linear functions, one linear function of the mean state of the population and one linear function of the deviation to the mean state.
+The linear quadratic structure then allows us to simplify the search for the optimal feedbacks, in the form of two linear functions, one linear function of the mean state of the population and one linear function of the deviation to the mean state.
 Accordingly, the problem is rewritten in terms of two separate (finite-dimensional) linear-quadratic control problems, one with each of the two linear factors.
 Convergence of the descent for finding the optimizers is studied for a model free method using a black-box simulating the evolution of the population.
 This black-box is comparable to ours.
 Importantly, non-degeneracy of the very first inputs of the common noise is used in the convergence analysis.
-In another work (\cite{CarmonaLauriereTanII}), the same three authors have developed a model free $Q$-learning method for a mean field control problem in discrete time and finite space.
+In another work (Carmona et al. \cite{CarmonaLauriereTanII}), the same three authors have developed a model free $Q$-learning method for a mean field control problem in discrete time and finite space.
 The model may feature a common noise, but the latter has no explicit impact onto the convergence analysis carried out in the paper.
-Lastly, in \cite{EliePerolat,perrin2020fictitious}, the authors deal with discrete and continuous time learning for MFGs using fictitious play and introducing a form of common noise.
+Last, in Elie et al. \cite{EliePerolat} and Perrin et al. \cite{perrin2020fictitious}, the authors deal with discrete and continuous time learning for MFGs using fictitious play and introducing a form of common noise.
 Their analysis is supported by various applications and numerical examples (including a discussion on the tools from deep learning to compute the best responses at any step of the fictitious play).
-The analysis relies on the notion of exploitability, which is close to our own definition of the regret.
+The analysis also relies on the notion of exploitability.
 As the common noise therein is not used for exploratory reasons, the coefficients are assumed to satisfy the monotonicity Lasry-Lions condition in order to guarantee the convergence of the fictitious play.